paleobiologyGrader/bfgeosci541/RangeExtinction.md

 Because the researchers investigated different extinction risks amongst varying range sizes *within* 10 Myr intervals, instead of *between* them, sampling heterogeneities play less of a role.
   - Genera in well sampled intervals tend to have larger absolute ranges than less well sampled intervals
+  - Did look into how it affected geographic range selectivity by comparing odds ratios to five different variables in the fossil record
+    - total number of occurrences
+    - total number of tectonic plates
+    - contemporaneous global sea level
+    - proportion of "range through" genera (before and after an interval, but not in it; not considered in the initial analysis)

+only the number of tectonic plates was both significant at the traditional alpha value of 0.05 as well as explaining more than ten percent of the log-odds variation
+  - Reflects intense sampling in mass extinction intervals (late Triassic and end Cretaceous)
+    - each reflects both low selectivity and a low number of sampled plates, despite intensive sampling of these intervals
+    - excluding the intervals previous to and after the end Cretaceous, as well as the end Cretaceous itself, explanation of variance decreases to 6%
+    - should show an inverse relationship between sampled plates and geographic range selectivity, because narrow range distributions should display last occurrences when sampling quality decreases into the subsequent interval